GuildCrafts/web-development-js/_goals/283-Concept_Focus-Testing_and_TDD.md

 ## Specifications

+__FEEDBACK:__ all the `Examples … listed and linked to in the README.` specs are confusing.
+What is a link?
+Can we have an example?

 - [ ] Artifact produced is a GitHub repo.
 - [ ] Repo contains a full-stack web application using Node.js.
   - [ ] Application uses a database.